 Our college-in-prison program is at the heart of everything else we do.
 It consists of 12 different initiatives at Danville Correctional Center.
 Individuals interested in working with EJP must apply to a specific initiative or program; you are welcome to apply to more than one.

 Please find a list of programs currently accepting applications below.

 What do we look for in candidates?
 We seek maturity of purpose and an understanding of the social and historic contexts of our work.
-We want members who are comfortable working with diverse student populations, in terms of demographics and academic background, and have strong social skills.
+We seek members who are comfortable working with diverse student populations, in terms of demographics and academic background, and have strong social skills.
 Flexibility is important, as is ability and willingness to support other EJP members in our shared work.
 It’s important to be willing to follow prison rules and regulations.

-EJP for-credit course instructors must have the same qualifications that would be necessary to teach the course in question on the Urbana-Champaign campus.
+EJP for-credit course instructors must have the same qualifications that would be necessary to teach the course on the Urbana-Champaign campus.
 In most cases, that is a terminal degree or ABD (“All But Dissertation”) status.
 Other programs require that applicants possess a bachelor’s degree or specialized knowledge.

 How to Apply